Spartacist uprising: Reactions

+Legal proceedings

 Criminal proceedings against alleged perpetrators were not instigated right away.
-On 16 February 1919 KPD members began demanding an independent investigation by a non-military special court because they feared suppression of evidence.
+On 16 February 1919, KPD members began demanding an independent investigation by a non-military special court because they feared suppression of evidence.
 It was not until May 1919 that some of the perpetrators – including Otto Runge and Kurt Vogel – were brought before a military field court of their own division.
 The main trial took place from 8 to 14 May 1919.
 There was repeated testimony that a "ministry aiding the MSPD" had offered a bounty of 100,000 marks for the capture of the Spartacus leaders.
 Wilhelm Pieck was one of the most important witnesses of the incidents at the hotel that led up to the murders.
 He and a number of employees of the hotel had been aware of the mistreatment that took place before the murders and overheard telephone calls between officers and their superiors.
 Pieck testified that he saw "an officer, addressed by the others as 'captain' walking around offering cigarettes to the soldiers and saying, 'The gang must not leave the Eden Hotel alive!' ...
 A short time after that, a maid came up, fell into the arms of a colleague, and exclaimed, 'I'll never be free of the image of that poor woman being knocked down and dragged around.'"

 Runge received two years in prison, Vogel 28 months.
 The officers involved, the brothers Heinz and Horst von Pflugk-Harttung, were acquitted.
-Their commander Waldemar Pabst was not charged, and others who had possibly given orders were not sought out.
-As commander-in-chief of the armed forces, Gustav Noske personally confirmed the verdicts with his signature.
+Their commander Pabst was not charged, and others who had possibly given orders were not sought out.
+As commander-in-chief of the armed forces, Noske personally confirmed the verdicts with his signature.

 Vogel was taken out of Moabit Prison on 17 May, three days after the sentencing, by a Lieutenant Lindemann for transfer to Tegel Prison.
 Lindemann was in fact Captain Lieutenant (and later Admiral) Wilhelm Canaris, who took Vogel to the Netherlands by car.
 Canaris was never prosecuted for the action.

-Representatives of the KPD and USPD, along with some from the MSPD and the liberals regarded the military trial and verdicts as a judicial scandal.
+Representatives of the KPD and USPD, along with some from the MSPD and the liberals, regarded the military trial and verdicts as a judicial scandal.
 Attempts to challenge the verdict and reopen the trial in a higher court were put off.
-All the remaining members of the Revolutionary Committee were imprisoned but later released for lack of evidence to show that they were planning an armed coup.
+All the remaining members of the Revolutionary Committee were imprisoned but later released for lack of evidence showing that they were planning an armed coup.
 It was not until 1929 that Paul Jorns, who had been the military judge in the trial, was dismissed for bias.